ZebraDevs/flow_ros/README.md

 Default data sequencing within `flow_ros::Subscriber` buffers is performed using message header stamps.
 Namely, messages are ordered using `ros::Time`.
 Time offsets are specified with `ros::Duration`.

-The Flow library describes how to implement [custom](https://github.com/fetchrobotics/flow#dispatch) data traits objects for dealing with data sequencing.
+The Flow library describes how to implement [custom](https://github.com/fetchrobotics/flow#dispatch) access traits objects for dealing with data sequencing.
 Following this scheme, a default set of traits and accessors are provided in [`message_stamp_access.h`](flow_ros/include/message_stamp_access.h) which assume that messages have `MsgType::header::stamp`.
 Messages which do not have a `header`, but do have a `ros::Time` member are usable (in addition to those which work by default) after defining the appropriate companion accessors.
 For example, one can implement specialized access for a particular message like so:

 ```c++
 namespace flow